JuliaDynamics/Agents.jl/docs/src/tutorial.md

 The stepping functions are created using the [API](@ref) functions, and the Examples hosted in this documentation showcase several different variants.

-After you have defined the stepping functions functions, you can evolve your model with `step!`:
+After you have defined the stepping functions, you can evolve your model with `step!`:
 ```@docs
 step!
 dummystep